| | | | | |

 Cobra universal seat runners

-These seat runners from Cobra are universally designed to give shell seats some adjustability.
+Seat runners are universally designed to give shell seats some adjustability.

 They sit between the standard steel mount (mentioned above) and will mount on an 8020 style aluminium rig easily.